nualagr/dargan-health-foods/README.md

 database when an order has been processed.
 - Add 'Out of Stock' ribbons that will be automatically applied to products when the 'Num in Stock' field is reduced to zero.
-- Add more payment options, including 'Paypal' to improve the user experience.
 - Add a full checkout system with separate 'Shipping Address' and 'Billing Address' forms.
 - Add a 'Free Instore Pickup' option on the new 'Shipping Address' page.
 - Remove the 'ZIP Code' from the Stripe card input and attach the postal code to the customer's order using JavaScript.
+- Add more payment options, including 'Paypal' to improve the user experience.
+- Add an Order History template rather than reusing the Checkout Success page.
 - Add the ability for users to filter blogpost search results.

 <br>